← Back to research

 • Iterative refinement loop: search, process results, extract learnings and new directions, recurse until depth reaches zero, then generate final report

-• 18.6k stars, MIT license, TypeScript.
-Designed to be easy to understand and build on top of — a reference implementation, not a framework
+• 19.1k stars, ~2k forks, MIT license, TypeScript.
+A reference implementation, not a framework — designed to be easy to understand and build on top of

 FAQ